 Since many of you have let me know you’re getting married this summer or early fall, I put together a little workout just for you.
 Keep in mind that this workout is intended for the average gym-going Jane, who is free of injuries and comfortable lifting weights.
 If you are a newbie (yay!!!
 HI) check out my intro to iron pumping post here, and I recommend meeting with a trainer just to make sure your form is on point.
 As always, check with a doc before making any fitness changes, and honor your body.

--Many wedding dresses highlight the upper body, so this workout emphasizes back strengthening (for those low back dresses and great posture), biceps and shoulders (for those “holding the bouquet” pics), triceps and chest.
+Focus on the upper body.
+Many wedding dresses highlight the upper body, so this workout emphasizes back strengthening (for those low back dresses and great posture), biceps and shoulders (for those “holding the bouquet” pics), triceps and chest.

--Commit to cardio!
+Commit to cardio!
 Not only will it help relieve stress and energize you as the big day arrives, but the endurance will be there to hit the dance floor all night. 😉

 (One of my favorite memories from our wedding was the dancing!!
 Our friends were crazy on the dance floor, and it was amazing.)

-Here is a weekly workout plan for ya.
 If you need help shuffling things around, let me know!